Breast implant infections

 - Duke University Medical Center

-Breast augmentation (also called augmentation mammoplasty) is the most common type of cosmetic surgery procedure in the United States, with almost 286,000 procedures being performed in 2014.
-This has been stable since 2005 .
-Breast implants are performed both for breast enlargement and, in women who have undergone mastectomy for breast cancer, for breast reconstruction.
+Breast augmentation (also called augmentation mammoplasty) is the most common type of cosmetic surgery procedure in the United States, with over 290,000 procedures being performed in 2016.
+This figure represents a 37 percent increase from 2000 .
+Breast implants are performed both for breast enlargement, as above, and, in women who have undergone mastectomy for breast cancer, for breast reconstruction.

 Both silicone and saline implants have the disadvantages that additional surgery may be necessary, since the implants do not last a lifetime, and that periodic imaging studies may be needed to determine if implant rupture has occurred.